 You want upgraded internal space?
 FireKing’s got you covered.
 You can actually store your legal-sized documents in SureSeal without worry.
 Rated for a UL 350 fire resistance and a waterproof exterior, you get a great set of protection for your personal documents.
 With that waterproofing, it does its job, but with limitations.
 It’s only rated to keep liquid at bay for two hours.
 On top of that, it’s marketed to float in a flood, but it’s a sixty pound safe – it sinks.

 If you run into issues, you have a seven-year warranty for any manufacturing issues.
 Furthermore, if this actually goes through a fire and is put to the test, FireKing honors a lifetime replacement guarantee.
 They serve you once, and they’re your fireproof safe brand for life.
+Be sure to also check out our list of the best gun safes for more great items like this.

 0.38 cubic feet of total internal space